okeshawarz/prospectus/slides.md

 * This essay will rely primarily on descriptive statistics, archival data, and GIS mapping to examine spatial historical patterns of rent growth, firm location, labor migration, and housing supply in post-Crisis San Francisco.

+## On The Housing Question in San Francisco

+### Introduction

+* Bay Area the focus of massive private and public investment, high wage growth, high rent growth

+* Key feature: San Francisco industrial growth experiences high agglomerative effect; mainstream literature identifies the mechanism as functioning through concentrations of human capital by ways of "knowledge spillovers"

+* Urban politics characterized on the one hand by powerful real estate (but not *real estate developer*) interests and on the other hand by successively greater waves of technology capital

+* San Francisco also faces physical constraints to sprawl: The Pacific Ocean

+## On The Housing Question in San Francisco

+* Balance of forces in San Francisco draws out key questions of the dissertation:
+  How do the capitalist sector and the real estate sector interact to produce a given level of land value and rent?

+* Schematically, the clustering of firms "valorizes" the land via the labor market, which landlords then capture through monopoly control of land.

+* Several historically-specific mechanisms for this capture: zoning laws, building height restrictions, historical designation

+## On The Housing Question in San Francisco

+### The Firm Geography of the City

+* Several authors (Mcneill 2017, Stehlin 2016) have written on transformation of urban space in the Bay Area into "shop floors" of high-tech labor process

+* In this case, both direct production of commodities *and* spaces of consumption become avenues for the extraction of value.

+* What does this conflict look like from the perspective of the Neoclassical/Ricardian/Georgist landlord?
+What payment does the landlord require in order to "buy in" to this process?
+What does it take for capital to intervene *directly* against the landlord class (in the case of FAANG investment into housing and parallel private infrastructure)

+## On The Housing Question in San Francisco

+### Methodology

+* This essay will be primarily historical.
+It aims to document the following:

+   1. Patterns of investment, productivity, and migration into the City following the 2008 crisis

+   2. Changes in wages at the neighborhood level over the period

+   3. Changes in rents and housing construction over the period

+   4. The role of political and institutional conflict over dividing the gains from productivity increase

 ## Rent Control Revisited: Is it Good, Actually?